We know that access to finance is an issue for our businesses, and that it can be a barrier to growth.

 As we have not been able to award any further funding, The Marches LEP has been working very closely with Government on alternative options of using the remaining MIF funds.
 Both the LEP Board (23 May 2017) and Marches Executive Joint Committee (14 June 2017) agreed to the use of MIF as a Recyclable Grant for Public Sector-led schemes including a range of business site projects that did not secure any Government Growth Deal funds in 2017.
 These public-sector led projects will be subject to an independent appraisal which will establish value for money and will if they meet the scheme criteria be offered an interest free loan rather than a grant.
 The criteria for Recyclable Grant for Public Sector-led schemes can be found here.

 In August 2018 it was announced that work is to begin on a £7.3m redevelopment of Hereford’s Shell Store in January, transforming the historic building into a flagship business incubation and innovation centre.
+The Marches LEP is providing a £2.498m interest free loan for the work.

 The redevelopment of the derelict building on Skylon Park, at Rotherwas, will create more than 2,000 sq metres of employment space, with room for new and growing businesses to set up and expand alongside facilities for development and innovation, presently earmarked for the new NMiTE University.